May 2017 Kabul bombing: Attack

 A vacuum truck was filled with about 1500 kg of explosives and then detonated near the German embassy.
 The blast occurred at 08:25 local time, during rush hour, at one of the busiest areas of Kabul: near Zanbaq Square next to the German embassy.
 At least 90 people were killed and 400 injured.
 Afghan President Ashraf Ghani later updated this total, stating, "Over 150 entirely innocent Afghan sons and daughters were killed and more than three hundred were brought to hospital with burns, lacerations, and amputations."
 The blast was said to have done damage 4 km away.
 The blast created a crater over 9 m deep.
 The majority of the victims were civilians.
 Casualties included Mohammed Nazir a driver for BBC News, a staff member of Tolo News, and an Afghan security guard for the German embassy.
 Afghan journalist Tajuden Soroush, present in the car with Mohammed Nazir, survived the event.

 Injuries were reported among the Japanese and German diplomatic missions.
-The Japanese, German and French embassies all sustained damage to their buildings.
+The British, Japanese, German and French embassies all sustained damage to their buildings.